Pittsburgh Cerebral Palsy Lawyer

 • Home healthcare

 Victims may also be entitled to punitive damages if a medical professional was reckless or grossly negligent.
-Call the Pittsburgh cerebral palsy attorneys of Munley Law to learn what compensation you may be entitled to.

 How is Compensation Calculated in Medical Malpractice Claims?

-The amount of compensation you are entitled to in a medical malpractice ultimately depends on the severity of your child’s birth injuries.
+The amount of compensation you are entitled to in a medical malpractice claim ultimately depends on the severity of your child’s birth injuries.
 The judge will consider the past, current, and future medical needs of raising a child diagnosed with cerebral palsy.

 How Our Attorneys Can Handle a Cerebral Palsy Birth Injury Case